HR leader

 10 steps you can take to improve organizational support

-2. Turn leadership modeling into a strategy: Equip executives and people leaders with specific, safe language that normalizes care without oversharing or pressuring employees.
-Then reinforce it through manager training and comms moments that matter.
+2. Turn leadership modeling into a strategy: Equip executives and people leaders practical language that normalizes care without oversharing or pressuring employees.
+Then reinforce that through manager training and communication moments that matter.

-4. Strengthen clinical quality: Vet partners for measurement-based care, outcomes tracking, and provider quality standards.
+4. Strengthen clinical quality standards: Vet mental health partners for outcomes tracking, provider quality standards, and measurement-based care rather than relying on access claims alone.

-6. Operationalize crisis-ready support: Confirm you have a clear escalation model (24/7 options, vendor protocols, and internal response roles), and train managers on what to do when someone may be at risk.
+6. Build crisis-ready support.
+Confirm you have a clear escalation model, including 24/7 options, vendor protocols, and defined internal roles when someone may be at risk.

-8. Normalize support: Talk about EAPs and mental health benefits as openly as you talk about physical health insurance.
+8. Normalize support: Talk about mental health benefits as clearly and consistently as you talk about physical health coverage.

-9. Focus on output: Managers should evaluate team members based on their work performance and results, not on assumptions about their health.
+9. Focus on output: Managers should evaluate employees based on work and results, not on stereotypes or assumptions about health status.

 Better support, better outcomes, stronger teams.